FaultyPine/mindseye/README.md

     - not high prio
 - game/engine hot reloading
 - REFLECTION (C lexer?
 Metadesk?
 Clang plugin?)
+    - have engine systems register themselves through a static event the engine core dispatches. each engine system needs to define the other engine systems it will touch (rw/ro), and has a bitset for those.
+Then, all systems aren't allowed to use GetEngineCtx, they can only access the systems they explicitly define in their initialization.
+Reflection not required for this, but it would make it way cleaner
 - RWlock

 ### Real stuff